dfinity/examples/motoko/invoice-canister/examples/motoko-seller-client/README.md

 # Example Seller Flow

-This is an example of a seller flow.
-In this example, you can use the provide invoice canister mock to test your canister that integrates with the Invoice Canister.
+This is an example of a seller flow, integrating with an invoice canister in Motoko.
+In this example, you can use the provided invoice canister mock to test your canister that integrates with the Invoice Canister.

 To install: